 There are thousands of scenarios where files and communications go bye-bye, but with web-based collaboration, your stuff is stored in the cloud and can be more easily accessed by everyone who has access to them.
 There’s nothing worse than getting a call from a client, having to scramble to track down a file and then having to tell them that you can’t find it (I speak from experience here).
 Online collaboration saves you the effort of having to search and, if that search is fruitless, recreate something that you already created (and possibly have to eat the time).

 What else can you think of that makes Web-based collaboration a big plus for small business?
 Let us know.

-Want to give online collaboration a shot?
+Want to give online collaboration a shot in planning your events or running your venue?
 We invite you to try Planning Pod for free and see how our Web-based tools can help your small business be more productive.